cloudfoundry/bpm-release/docs/config.md

 | `allow_executions` | boolean  | No           | Whether or not executable files can be executed from this volume.                                              |
 | `mount_only`       | boolean  | No           | Whether or not BPM should just mount this directory rather than creating and chowning a backing directory too. |

+*Note: The volumes in additional volumes must have a path inside `/var/vcap/data`, `/var/vcap/store`, `/var/vcap/sys/run`.
+If you need to mount a volume outside these paths then you must use the `unrestricted_volumes` key.

 ### Example